Jessica Splain's the World

 • Hotel Sans Souci Wien - Vienna - This is a lovely 5-star hotel whose name translates to "no worries".
 We chose it for two reasons: the great reviews, and its proximity to a subway station, since we had limited time in Vienna on this trip (we did bookends for our trip to the Balkans).
 Beautiful room, great service, excellent location.
 I liked the attention to detail.
 For example: you get a hot towel when you check in, and they even give you a little snack mix upon departure, which was actually really good!

 • Hotel Rathaus Wein & Design - Vienna - Everything about this hotel is great.
 It's not in the heart of the old town, but it's close to the museums.
 Furthermore, we stayed in the old town on the tail end of the trip, and that has its issues, too.
 This hotel was clean and spacious, with plenty of bathroom space, and a comfortable bed.
-Each room is based on an Austrian winery, and they have a great wine bar in the hotel that's open late.

 • Romantik Hotel Schwarzer Adler - Innsbruck - We stayed here back in 2003, and I remember liking it very much.
 There were great views from the rooftop, and the rooms were pretty.
 The only issue I recall was a miscommunication over whether or not breakfast was included.